Shark-code/picogym_writeup/pq/readme.md

 # Mind your Ps and Qs

+## Description
+In RSA, a small e value can be problematic, but what about N?
+Can you decrypt this? values

 ## RSA
 We have encrypted message c and public key {e, n}.
 If we can calculate the private key ({d, n}), then we can get the message m.